 By Alexandra Scaggs

-There was little economic news on the calendar Wednesday, so traders instead eyed the latest corporate news and high-profile deals.
+There was little economic news on the calendar, so investors instead eyed the latest corporate news and high-profile deals.

-"The industry has been under a dark cloud for so long," said Lawrence Creatura, a small-cap fund portfolio manager at Federated Investors.
+"The industry has been under a dark cloud for so long," said Lawrence Creatura, who manages $702 million in the Federated Clover Small-Cap Value fund.
 "Expectations are practically subterranean... [but] even industries that are under pressure can be mispriced, and that seems to be where we're at with some retailers."